eco619/ai-document-library/docs/technical-library/platform-capabilities.md

 # Platform Capabilities

-The AI Document Library is more than a document management system.
-It is an autonomous document intelligence platform designed to help organizations understand, verify, and continuously improve their knowledge.
+The Continuous Intelligence Platform (CIP) is more than a document management system.
+It is an autonomous intelligence platform designed to help organizations understand, verify, and continuously improve their knowledge.

 Where the **Technical Library** explains **how** the platform is engineered, the **Platform Capabilities** collection explains **what**